cybnity/foundation/docs/uml/design/framework/README.md

 Several sub-project are managed to support frameworked concepts.

 ## IMMUTABLE
-All concepts allowing implementation of an immutable architecture's requirements.
+All concepts allowing implementation of an immutable architecture's requirements are supported by the `org.cybnity.framework.immutable` java library [project](/implementations-line/framework/immutable).

 |Class Type|Motivation|
 | :-- | :-- |